Explain:

 - Safety of employees of public telecommunications network operators

-- Electromagnetic compatibility requirements in so far as they are specific to terminal equipment
+- Electromagnetic compatibility requirements in so far as they are

 - Protection of the public telephone network from harm